Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: System Modeling and Problem Statement

 \subsubsection{Dynamic Network Model}

 Sources and loads are connected to DC buses.
 The buses form a connected graph where a bus is a node and an edge is a $\pi$-equivalent power line.
-For the $p$-th power line, let $i_{tp}(t)$ be the current flow and let $R_{tp}$ and $L_{tp}$ represent line resistance and inductance.
-In this paper, the dynamics of the system are mainly associated with the RLC circuit that connects all the components~ \cite{dorfler2018electrical}.
-Note that some dynamic controllers have recently been developed for DC networks~ \cite{dragivcevic2016dc}.
-Our results can be easily extended to cover the additional dynamics introduced by these controllers.

 We exemplify the modeling approach using the circuit shown in Fig.~ \ref{fig:indi_gl}.
-The state variables of the example circuit are the voltages of the capacitors and the currents through the inductors, namely, $v_{sk}(t)$, $v_{\ell j}(t)$, and $i_{tp}(t)$.
-The design variable is the output voltage of the source, $v^{\mathrm{ref}}_k$.
+The state variables of the example circuit are the voltages of the capacitors and the currents through the inductors, namely, $v_{sk}(t)$, $v_{\ell j}(t)$, and $i_{\mathrm{c}p}(t)$.
+The design variables are the output voltages of the sources, $V^{\mathrm{ref}}_k$, $\forall k\in\mathcal{N}_s$.
 The dynamics of the circuit are represented by the following model using Kirchhoff's current and voltage laws,

-The first two equations in~\eqref{eq:mdl_circ} characterize the behavior of the power line and the source.
-They are linear in the state variables and the design variable.
-However, the last equation is nonlinear due to the term, $p_{\ell k}/v_{\ell k}(t)$.
-Recall that $i_{to}(t)$ and $i_{td}(t)$ represent aggregate line currents flowing to the load and from the source, respectively, and they have similar dynamics to those of $i_{tk}(t)$.
+Equations~\eqref{eq:mdl_circ_a} and~\eqref{eq:mdl_circ_b} characterize the behavior of the power line and the source.
+They are linear in the state and design variables.
+However,~\eqref{eq:mdl_circ_c} is nonlinear due to the term, $p_{\ell j}/v_{\ell j}(t)$.
+Recall that $i_{o}(t)$ and $i_{d}(t)$ represent aggregate currents flowing from or into the rest of the network.
+Each of them is a linear combination of the line currents injections into the load bus or the generator bus.